sidharthmenon/Simple-File-DB/README.md

 # Simple-File-DB
-Simple file based data store in nodejs.
+Simple file based database in nodejs.
 Data is stored as json files.

 |SQL|FileDB|
 |---|---|